saxomoose/hortus-librorum/README.md

 # Philoblog

+A blog powered by [Laravel 8](https://laravel.com/docs/8.x).
+The blog is designed to serve as a repository of book summaries.
+Public users can look for summaries by author name or by category (tag).

 ## Sources and inspirations

 - [Laracasts](https://laracasts.com/series/laravel-8-from-scratch) - Laravel 8 From Scratch including source code available on this [github repo](https://github.com/JeffreyWay/Laravel-From-Scratch-Blog-Project).